brianqian/eventspotter-react/README.md

 # EventSpotter

+The sequel to my first web development project found [here](https://github.com/brianqian/SpotifyEvents).

 Eventspotter is an app that allows its users to search for concert tickets and tours according to their top artists on Spotify.
 After connecting to a Spotify account, the app will generate the user's music library and be able to see a calendar of dates and ticket prices in a user-defined search radius.
 Users will also be able to see a map of these artists' tours.

 Users will also have the ability to customize search parameters according to top artists within a certain timeframe, different search radii and locations, and manually select artists/playlists to search by.

+# More Info

+## Built with

+This project uses Next.js to handle routing and server-side rendering (SSR) and styled-components for CSS.
+In order to speed up SSR with React the server caches pages for less server overhead.

 ## User Stories